European New Right: Ideology

-The ENR has gone through several re-synthesis since its emergence in the late 1960s.
+The ENR has gone through several re-syntheses since its emergence in the late 1960s.
 The last attempt at a common doctrine dates back to the manifesto "The New Right in the year 2000".
 Its leading ideas were "the critique of liberalism and of the commodification of the world; the rejection of individualism; an attachment to an organicist and communitarian view of society; the rejection of egalitarianism and of the various forms of monotheism from which it arose; the promotion of well-rooted collective identities and of the "right to difference"; the rejection of the nation-state as a form and the promotion of a federalist model that applies the principle of subsidiarity; and a view of international relations based on the idea of a multi-polar world in which Europe would be endowed with its own nationhood, apart from American omnipotence, which is designated the chief enemy of the European peoples."

+While the term 'New Right' refers to an intellectual movement that emerged from several political organizations in France in 1968, it is sometimes confused with other terms such as the Alternative Right or Alt-Right.
+These political groups share common themes, such as a strong emphasis on nationalism and nationalist values, a critique of egalitarian principles found in central and left-leaning political ideologies, and a call to recognize individual differences, which are frequently classified by ethnic or civilizational distinctions.